MaviLabArt/BoltCanvas/README.md

 - Show your npub and NIP-05 on the About page.
 - Log buyers in with Nostr so their carts and order history follow them.
-- Create and publish simple teaser posts for each item with one click.
+- Create and publish simple teaser posts for each artwork with one click.

 ![Nostr teaser helper](images/NOSTR-teaser.png)